q-tran14/Blockchain_FP/README.md

 - For compile smart contract
 > truffle compile

-- For deploy AxICToken smart contract -> Marketplace smart contract (During this process, if the network is weak, the deployment process will have a "Polling Block Tracker" error or a "Timeout" error)
+- For deploy AxICToken smart contract -> Marketplace smart contract (During this process, if the network is weak, the deployment process will have a "Polling Block Tracker" error or a "Timeout" error, just run again)
 > truffle migrate --network sepolia --reset

 ## Web